On this page

 Why secure token management is critical

-Risk areas include:
+Risk areas

 • Compromised user identity and data: If unauthorized parties access tokens, a user's identity could be compromised.
-Without proper management, token leakage can pose a significant risk to user data.
-However, OAuth 2.0 tokens used for authorizing API requests are short-lived.
+Without proper management, token leaks can pose a significant risk to user data.
+However, OAuth 2.0 tokens that are used for authorizing API requests are short-lived.
 You can configure them to expire after a specific duration, which reduces the window of opportunity for attackers to misuse them.
 In contrast, using passwords directly can remain valid indefinitely unless explicitly changed.

 • Vulnerabilities in web environments: Web browsers introduce unique security challenges, particularly from Cross-Site Scripting (XSS) and Cross-Site Request Forgery (CSRF) vulnerabilities.

 • XSS attacks involve malicious scripts running inside your app.
 These scripts can execute any potential actions that your app can perform.
-Frequently, attackers use XSS to steal authentication tokens stored in the browser.
+Frequently, attackers use XSS to steal authentication tokens that are stored in the browser.

 • CSRF allows attackers to trick an authenticated browser into making unintended requests.